Open-Data-Product-Initiative/v4.1/source/includes/_datagovernance.md

 # Data Governance

-The Data Governance **OBJECT** pertains to the structured definition of policies, rules, and permissions that govern the management and utilization of data within an IT system or data product
+The Data Governance **OBJECT** pertains to the structured definition of policies, rules, and permissions that govern the management and utilization of data product.

 > Example of Data Governance component usage: